- This event has passed.

 About Mike McCreesh (interviewer)

-Mike McCreesh, CFA is President at Battea Class Action Lawsuits.
+Mike McCreesh, CFA is President of Battea Class Action Services.
 Prior to joining Battea, McCreesh was at Goldman, Sachs for 25 years.
 He recently fulfilled his term as Chairman of the Board of the St. Baldrick’s Foundation, the largest private pediatric cancer research grantor since 2016, which has raised over $250 million in research dollars.
 He also co-founded Team Brent, a group dedicated to fighting pediatric cancer, which has raised over $10 million for research.

 McCreesh is an active fitness enthusiast.
 He has been a marathoner since college, was a college hockey player, and picked up biking solely to partake in the Pan-Mass Challenge and raise money to fight cancer.
 He did short tris with his daughters so decided to learn to really swim in 2015 and completed the 2016 Florida Ironman and 2018 Maryland Ironman.